Joshuabpayne87/INEED_AFFILIATES/domain-setup-checklist.md

 ## Step 3: Verification
 - [ ] Waited at least 10-15 minutes for DNS propagation
-- [ ] Checked DNS propagation at whatsmydns.net
+- [ ] Checked DNS propagation at whatsmynetdns.
 - [ ] Verified domain status in Vercel shows "Valid" or "Configured"
 - [ ] Tested http://yourdomain.com in browser
 - [ ] Tested https://yourdomain.com in browser